saobangmath/Pathfinding-Visualizer/README.md

+# MAPF Robots Path Planning Visualizer (Take inspiration from Clement Graph path finding visualizer below)

+# TODO
+ - Research about the current existing algorithms (CBS, A*+OD, CBS with SENSE+COM, etc)
+ - Implement to visualize them in this web app
+ - Find the gap and improve the algo if possible

 # Pathfinding Visualizer

 Welcome to Pathfinding Visualizer!
 I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
 I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
 You can access it here (use Google Chrome!): https://clementmihailescu.github.io/Pathfinding-Visualizer/